Improved quantum data analysis: Shadow Tomography and Hypothesis Selection

 Upon receiving $n$ copies of~$\rho$, our Shadow Tomography algorithm partitions it into~$R$ ``batches'' of size $n_0$ each.
 The idea is that each batch will be devoted to (up to) one ``mistake'' of the ``student''.
 We now describe the algorithm, and then give its analysis.

-To begin, recall that our Shadow Tomography algorithm receives quantum events $A_1, A_2, \dots$ in an online fashion.
-As it receives them it will, in parallel, run: \begin{itemize} \item the mistake-bounded learning algorithm of \Cref{thm:achkn} (implementing the student's algorithm); \item the \BajanSearch algorithm from \Cref{lem:bajanupgrade} (to implement the teacher), initially using only the first batch of $\rho^{\otimes n_0}$. \end{itemize} The estimates $\wh{\mu}_t$ output by the student will serve as the~$\theta_t$ values used in \Cref{lem:bajanupgrade}.
+To begin, recall that our Shadow Tomography algorithm receives the input quantum events $A_1, A_2, \dots$ in an online fashion.
+As it receives them, it will run the following online algorithms concurrently: \begin{itemize} \item the mistake-bounded learning algorithm of \Cref{thm:achkn} (implementing the student's algorithm); \item the \BajanSearch algorithm from \Cref{lem:bajanupgrade} (to implement the teacher), initially using only the first batch of $\rho^{\otimes n_0}$. \end{itemize}

+The algorithm simulates both the teacher and student roles of the mistake-bounded setting of~\cite{ACHKN19} and runs in rounds.
+A new round is started whenever the teacher declares a mistake and a fresh batch of $n_0$ copies of the state $\rho$ is used by the teacher in each round.
+When it receives input $A_t$, the algorithm runs the next iteration of the mistake-bounded learning algorithm of \Cref{thm:achkn} to get the student's prediction $\wh{\mu}_t$.
+Then it runs the next iteration of the \BajanSearch algorithm from \Cref{lem:bajanupgrade} with input ($A_t$, $\wh{\mu}_t$); the estimates $\wh{\mu}_t$ output by the student serve as the~$\theta_t$ threshold values used in \Cref{lem:bajanupgrade}.

 Whenever the \BajanSearch algorithm ``passes'' on an $(A_t,\wh{\mu}_t)$ pair, the teacher also ``passes'', and $\wh{\mu}_t$ serves as the Shadow Tomography algorithm's final estimate for $\E_\rho[A_t]$.
 On the other hand, if the \BajanSearch algorithm outputs ``\,$\abs{\E_\rho[A_t] - \wh{\mu}_t} > \frac34 \eps$, and in fact $\abs{\E_\rho[A_t] - \mu'_t} \leq \frac14\eps$'', then the teacher will declare a ``mistake'' and supply the value~$\mu'_t$ to the student.
 This $\mu'_t$ will also serve as the Shadow Tomography algorithm's final estimate for $\E_\rho[A_t]$.
 Furthermore, at this point the teacher will abandon any remaining copies of~$\rho$ in the current batch, and will use a ``fresh'' batch~$\rho^{\otimes n_0}$ for the subsequent application of \Cref{lem:bajanupgrade}.
 We refer to this as moving on to the next ``round''.